 Commentary: The list of stakeholders in Section 5.4 forms the basis for this list.

-- 10.2 Periodically or as developments are proposed, the NCA will inform stakeholders of activities in a timely fashion and provide them with an opportunity to comment on developments. - 10.3 If Aboriginal heritage values are identified in the future in the plantation, then the NCA will develop appropriate policies and protocols to ensure Aboriginal people participate in the management process.
+10.2 Periodically or as developments are proposed, the NCA will inform stakeholders of activities in a timely fashion and provide them with an opportunity to comment on developments.